Brissot/XComSaveScum/README.md

-Some scripts to make save scumming easier.
+Some scripts to make save scumming in XCom easier.
+9 dmg crits are not fun.

 In order to use this, you need to enable powershell scripts on your computer.
 To do so, open powershell as an <b>administrator</b> and run: